 A body that really, is remarkable only because he is such a hottie.
 Not because his body is particularly unusual, except that, of course, it is unusual to see a bigger man modelling a product.

-So, although Rhianna’s most recent show was an amazing spectacle and although it is bright and gorgeous and exciting, really what’s most fabulous about it is its normality: she shows us ‘us’.
+So, although Rihanna’s most recent show was an amazing spectacle and although it is bright and gorgeous and exciting, really what’s most fabulous about it is its normality: she shows us ‘us’.

-By putting bigger bodies, black bodies, diverse bodies front and centre, Rhianna shines a light on real beauty.
-She is responsible for creating a completely different world for young people to grow in: representation matters hugely, and that is why Rhianna’s Fenty show is incredible.
+By putting bigger bodies, black bodies, diverse bodies front and centre, Rihanna shines a light on real beauty.
+She is responsible for creating a completely different world for young people to grow in: representation matters hugely, and that is why Rihanna’s Fenty show is incredible.